1PrinceJha/wordpress/README.md

-# digibloq
+# wordpress
-All About the digibloq Code
+All About the WordPress plugin that i will going to create